Water Cooler Dungog

 We currently deliver water coolers in your area: Dungog, Gresford, Paterson, Vacy, Martins Creek, Clarence Town.

 Every day we breathe and sweat moisture, which we have to compensate by drinking enough.
 Truth about drinking water.
 But how much water do we actually need?
 Do all those coffee locks that we resist count too?
 And what happens to our body if we do not drink enough?
 How much water do we need?
 The human body consists of 60 to 70 percent water.
 During the day and the night we lose fluid through breath, sweat and urine.
 For a good body function it is therefore important to supplement the water supply in our body.
 In recent years, studies have yielded various recommendations.
 In reality, your water needs depend on many factors, such as your health, how active you are and where you live.
 According to the recommendations of the Superior Health Council, an average adult normally needs 2.5 liters of water per day to keep the water balance in balance.
 That includes the water that we absorb from our food.
-In our climate it is necessary to drink one and a half liters of water per day.
+In our climate it is necessary to drink one and a half liters of water from your Water Cooler Dungog per day.

 Drinking water, the best way to keep your moisture balance up to date.
 We sometimes hear that we have to drink one and a half liters of water on top of all other drinks.
 That is not true: everything that is drinkable - coffee, tea, soup, soft drinks, milk ... - counts.